-Chance Marsteller no longer with Lock Haven following alleged assault
+Chance Marsteller no longer with Lock Haven wrestling following alleged assault

 Former Kennard-Dale wrestling standout Chance Marsteller is no longer a member of the Lock Haven wrestling team following an alleged incident overnight Thursday.